ljpollock/Euroweb-spat/README.md

 # Euroweb-spat
-Analysis for Pollock et al. 'Climate and trophic interactions shape the distribution and diversity of European vertebrates
+Analysis for Pollock et al. 'Food webs and climate shape the distribution and diversity of European vertebrates